-Driving your own car has a lot of benefits, that’s for sure.
-But transactions with the Land Transportation Office (LTO) usually come with fees―whether for vehicle registration, driver’s license application or renewal, or settling a traffic rule violation.
-Learning about LTO fees is a reality every car owner in the Philippines must deal with.
+Driving your own car has a lot of benefits.
+But transactions with the Land Transportation Office (LTO) usually come with fees―whether for registering vehicles, applying for a driver’s license, or settling a traffic rule violation.

 📌 Motor Vehicle User’s Charge (MVUC)